-Budgeted cost: £ 7,291
+Budgeted cost: £5,125

 Activity Evidence that supports this approach Challenge number(s) addressed Additional English and maths sessions targeted at disadvantaged pupils who require further support.
-These are to take place in addition to timetabled lessons, generally as pre-teaching when pp teacher is involved.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition EEF (educationendowmentfoundation.org.uk) Teacher/teaching staff wage allocation £6,891 5 (4, 1) Positive mental health sessions and behaviour therapy provided by our specialist ELSA trained member of staff to address behaviour issues to support children to feel 'more settled' in order to facilitate a situation conducive to learning.
-Improving Social and Emotional Learning in Primary Schools EEF (educationendowmentfoundation.org.uk) 1 (5) Engaging with the National Tutoring Programme to provide a blend of tuition and school-led tutoring for pupils whose education has been most impacted by the pandemic.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition EEF (educationendowmentfoundation.org.uk) 5 Dyslexia Gold Reading Age Before and After Playing Dyslexia Gold for 3 months The Playing Dyslexia Gold for 3 months Dyslexia Gold evidence found that Reading improves by 12 months or more in 3 months.
-5 (3) £400 (£200 of this if possible to come from SEND-phone call with PS on 15.03.23)
+These are to take place in addition to timetabled lessons, generally as pre- teaching when pp teacher is involved.
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one- to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition EEF (educationendowmentfoundation.org.uk) 1-1 and small group tutoring 9.25 hours x 19 wks = 2,900 4, (3) Positive mental health sessions and behaviour therapy provided by our specialist ELSA trained member of staff to address behaviour issues to support children to feel 'more settled' in order to facilitate a situation conducive to learning.
+Improving Social and Emotional Learning in Primary Schools EEF (educationendowmentfoundation.org.uk) 1 (3) Engaging with the National Tutoring Pro- gramme to provide a blend of tuition and school-led tutoring for pupils whose education has been most impacted by the pandemic.
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one- to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition EEF (educationendowmentfoundation.org.uk) 4